Yukta30/Yukta30/README.md

 ### Hi there I am Yukta 👋

-- 🔭 I’m currently working on projects related to Machine Learning and Deep Learning that would make change.
+- 🔭 I’m currently working on projects related to Machine Learning and Deep Learning that would make bring a change.
 - 🌱 I’m currently learning Django and Angular to get some hands on Web Developement.
 - 👯 I’m looking to collaborate on Open Source Organization to build models which can be beneficial and a great contribution to the society.
 - 🤔 I’m looking for help with Data Structures and Algorithm.